More Brieskorn spheres bounding rational balls: Rational Homology Balls

 We first consider $\Sigma(2,4n+3,12n+7)$ and split its proof into two parts.
 For the base case $n=1$, the sequence of blow downs are displayed by dark black $(-1)$-framed components and this explicit procedure can be seen in Figure~\ref{fig:1}.
 For the general case $n>1$, we reduce the proof to the base case by applying $n$-times blow downs and to fulfil the rest of the proof we address to the base case, see Figure~\ref{fig:2}.

 Since their plumbing graphs are quite similar, we follow the identical flow for the proof of Brieskorn spheres $\Sigma(3,3n+2,12n+7)$.
 For details, one can see Figure~\ref{fig:1.2} and Figure~\ref{fig:2} respectively.
-Since the blow down operation does not change the boundary three-manifold, we end up the first part of the proof.
+Since the blow down operation does not change the boundary three-manifold, we conclude that Brieskorn spheres $\Sigma(2,4n+3,12n+7)$ and $\Sigma(3,3n+2,12n+7)$ bound rational homology balls.

 The computation of Neumann-Siebenmann invariant $\bar{\mu}$ (\cite{N80} and \cite{S80}) is well-known for the negative-definite unimodular plumbing graphs due to the combinatorial approach in \cite{NR78}.
 Note that plumbings of $\Sigma(2,4n+3,12n+7)$ and $\Sigma(3,3n+2,12n+7)$ have both signature $-n-5$, and when $n$ is even the square of their spherical Wu classes are both $-n-13$ (otherwise they are $-n-5$).
 Thus for even $n$ these Brieskorn spheres have $\bar{\mu}=1$.
-Therefore, they do not bound integral homology balls, see \cite[Corollary 7.34]{Sav02}. \end{proof}
+Therefore, they do not bound integral homology balls because the Neumann-Siebenmann invariant is an integral homology cobordism invariant for Brieskorn spheres, see \cite[Corollary 7.34]{Sav02}. \end{proof}